 You dream of becoming an ESA astronaut ?
 First, read the requirements below to make sure you are eligible.
 All space agencies have very restrictive requirements to send people in space, ESA too.
 Height, visual acuity, educational and professional background… Do you meet all the expectations to become an ESA astronaut ?

 Nationality, gender and age requirements to become an ESA astronaut

-- You have to be a citizen of an European Space Agency member state : Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom.
+- You must be a citizen of an European Space Agency member state or associated member state: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom, Slovenia, Latvia.

 - Men and women are both eligible to become an ESA astronaut.